gcharot/Zabbix/zjstat/README.md

 ### Pre-run configuration chek

-There is a minimal configuration check required, open the zjstat.py and double check the "USER CONFIGURABLE PARAMETERS" section (line 18), you should ensure the following paths are correct :
+There is a minimal configuration check required, open the zjstat.py and double check the "USER CONFIGURABLE PARAMETERS" section (line 18), you should ensure the following are correct :
-* jps
+* Path to jps
-* jstat (only for sending memory stats)
+* Path to jstat (only for sending memory stats)
-* zabbix_sender (only for sending memory stats)
+* Path to zabbix_sender (only for sending memory stats)
-* zabbix agent configuration file (only for sending memory stats)
+* Path to zabbix agent configuration file (only for sending memory stats)
 * send_to_zabbix : This values defines if memory stats are sent to zabbix through zabbix_sender.
 A value of 0 will disable zabbix_sender and also print debug output.
 Very handy for testing.
 A value > 0 will send stats to zabbix and disable debug output.
 * Add execution permission on zjstat.py file (at least for users root and zabbix)